i-pi/i-pi/docs/src/getting-started.rst

       Examples of submission scripts on HPC platforms

 - **temp**     :
-     Temporary folder with historic examples that have not yet been adapted to the current folder structure
+     Temporary folder with historical examples that have not yet been adapted to the current folder structure

 - **init_files**: